 “Marriages of white women with Japanese men in Japan are considered unusual to the point where my husband is sometimes thought of as Chinese and complimented on his Japanese ability by fellow Japanese…The assumption is that there is no way a white girl would marry a Japanese guy,” notes one of over forty Western women surveyed for this article.

-A Japanese groom and a Western bride is by far the least popular scenario among over 20 thousand international marriages concluded each year in Japan.
-The most common combination involves a Japanese husband and a Chinese, Filipina or Korean wife.
+A Japanese groom and a Western bride is by far the least frequent scenario among over 20 thousand international marriages each year in Japan.
+The most common union involves a Japanese husband and a Chinese, Filipina or Korean wife.
 In fact, these three scenarios alone account for over half of all international marriages in Japan.
 When it comes to marriages between Japanese and Westerners, the gender pattern is reversed, the foreign spouse most typically being an American man.
-“These trends reflect a certain anthropological constant whereby the groom comes from the country perceived as more ‘prestigious’,” explains ethnologist Jean-Michel Butel of the French research institute on Japan, Maison franco-japonaise.
+“These trends reflect a certain anthropological constant whereby the groom comes from the country perceived as more ‘prestigious’,” explains ethnologist Jean-Michel Butel of the French research institute on Japan, Maison Franco-Japonaise.